abilian/nua/doc/src/index.md

 Nua is open source, under active development at <https://github.com/abilian/nua>.

-Nua has been used internally at Abilian for several months to host non-critical applications, and a first beta version was released in February 2023.
+Nua has been used internally at Abilian since 2022 to host non-critical applications, and the first beta version was released in February 2023.

 The project will continue to grow over the coming months and years, including: